 USING THE WEBSITE

 Where can I find game scores?

 A list of statewide scores for all sports can be found in the MHSAA Score Center.
 To find a schedule for any team click on “Schools & Schedules” in the top navigation bar, search for the school, then once on the school page click the sport.
-You can also see a list of all schools (with links to schedules), on the statewide MPR list.
+You also can see a list of all schools (with links to schedules) on the statewide MPR list.

 How should I use the statewide list of teams and MPR?